-CMM has completed Risk Assessments for the routine procedures and chemicals used in CMM e.g. "Routine Use of SEMs".
+CMM has completed Procedural and/or Chemical Risk Assessments for the routine procedures and chemicals used in CMM, e.g., "Routine Use of SEMs".
 For these, a sign-off sheet is provided, so that clients can read the task specific Risk Assessment and sign to indicate that they have understood the information and will follow these procedures.
 For all other procedures, a new Risk Assessment must be formulated by the individual.

-The options available to external and internal clients are somewhat different and relate to the use of the web based UQ Risk Management Database "UQSafe-Risk".
+The options available to external and internal clients are somewhat different and relate to the use of the web based UQ Risk Assessment database.